superfliege/azure-docs.de-de/articles/cloud-shell/limitations.md

 ### <a name="slow-startup-time"></a>Langsame Startzeit

-Die Initialisierung von PowerShell in Azure Cloud Shell kann während der Vorschau bis zu 60 Sekunden dauern.
+Die Initialisierung von PowerShell in Azure Cloud Shell (Vorschauversion) kann in der Vorschauphase bis zu 60 Sekunden dauern.

 ### <a name="no-home-directory-persistence"></a>Keine $Home-Verzeichnispersistenz